carlbodin/cmon/README.md

 x86_64-w64-mingw32-g++ -static -static-libgcc -static-libstdc++ -Ofast -o build/cmon.exe cmon.cpp cmon.res -lpdh
 ```

+If you want the program to ask for admin privileges automatically when running, you can
-Embed the manifest asking for admin privileges using `mt` in the Windows SDK.
+embed a "manifest" asking for this by using the `mt` tool in the Windows SDK.
 Make sure
 to add its path to the user's Path environment variable:
 `C:\Program Files (x86)\Windows Kits\10\bin\<version>\x64\mt.exe`.
 Then you can run the
 following.